 NASA also said that Progress MS-12 performed six impulse burns in the rendezvous process with the station.

-The following autonomous rendezvous process was planned according to the following timeline:
+The autonomous rendezvous process between Progress MS-12 and the station was planned according to the following timeline:

 The actual docking was completed at 18:29:17 Moscow Time, setting a new record for reaching the ISS at 3 hours 18 minutes and 31 seconds.